agnsal/KOINE-DALI/README.md

 4. If you want to create your own MAS:
 - Copy the KOINE-MAS-example folder and rename it as you want.
-- Change KOINE-MAS-example/mas content with your own MAS.
+- Change YourNewProject/mas content with your own MAS.
-- Repeat the step number 3 for your new project folder.
+- Repeat the step number 3 for your new project.